COVID-19 Vaccine Guide: Here are the answers to the vaccine distribution in Pennsylvania, cost, and side effects

-Many across Pennsylvania have questions about COVID-19 vaccines.
-We have the answers to the vaccine's distribution, possible costs and any side effects you may feel.
+Many across Pa. have questions about COVID-19 vaccines.
+We have the answers to the vaccine's distribution, possible costs, and any side effects you may feel.

 Overview

-Getting Pennsylvanians vaccinated is an essential step in reducing the number of cases, hospitalizations, and deaths.
+Getting Pennsylvanians vaccinated is an essential step in reducing the number of COVID-19 cases, hospitalizations, and deaths, according to the Pa.
+Department of Health.

 The state's vaccination plan follows the Centers for Disease Control and Prevention guidelines and is continuously being updated.